German Relative Clauses: How to Form Relative Clauses in German Grammar

 German relative pronouns and the der, die, das system

-The relative pronoun you choose depends on two things: the gender and number of the noun you're referring to, and the case that pronoun needs within the relative clause.
+The relative pronoun you choose depends on three things: the gender and number of the noun you're referring to, and the case that pronoun needs within the relative clause.

 Most of the time, German relative pronouns look exactly like the definite article (der, die, das).
 Here's the full table: